 Using the factors that affect freight trucking rates, shippers can estimate how much it will cost to deliver a specific load.

+For best results estimating a trucking rate, shippers can request and compare quotes from different brokerages and carriers.
 Shippers looking for immediate information and results can leverage Uber Freight’s instant quote tool, which accurately calculates rates based on type of shipment and pickup and dropoff zip codes.
 The quote you receive is based on up-to-date market trends.
-If you sign up for our Shipper Platform, you can lock in that rate instantly.
+On the Uber Freight Shipping platform, you can lock in that rate instantly.
 Unlike traditional load-booking processes, no changes can be made to the rate once you secure it—the rate you book is the rate you pay.

 Shippers should plan in advance to gain additional flexibility in rates and carriers.
 Last-minute shipments can lead to rush fees and limited carrier availability, potentially driving up costs.
 By planning ahead, you can explore different carrier options, negotiate effectively, and secure a better rate.